SeamusOl/UMGtoVersePublic/README.md

 # UMGtoVersePublic
 **Welcome to my UMG to Verse Converter!**
 *Made by: @MooseInDaCut*

-This is still a beta version of the program, please report any bugs or issues by either dm'ing me on Twitter @mooseindacut or on Discord @mooseindacut
+This is still a beta version of the program, please report any bugs or issues on either Twitter or Discord *@mooseindacut*

 To use this tool simply run the .exe and wait for the website to open.
 This tool hosts a local flask server so make sure to keep the terminal open.